Blog Post

 />

 • The src attribute specifies the location of the PDF file.
-The document is located in the same directory as the HTML file.
+In the case above, the document is located in the same directory as the HTML file.

 • The type attribute specifies the type of the embedded file.
-The value of this attribute is application/pdf.
+For PDF documents, the value of this attribute should be set to application/pdf.

-The HTML <object> element can be used in a native browser for PDF viewing, and it even allows you to provide a fallback if PDF isn’t supported.
-It was designed to embed plugins in webpages:
+The HTML <object> element can be used in a native browser for PDF viewing, and it even allows you to provide a fallback if the PDF format isn’t supported:

 <object